martinthomson/draft-schinazi-httpbis-wrap-up/draft-schinazi-httpbis-wrap-up.md

 requests/responses can continue to run, while new requests need to be sent on a new HTTP connection.
 Endpoints that use GOAWAY typically have a grace period in which requests/responses can run naturally to completion.
-If they run longer than the grace period, the are abruptly terminated when the the transport layer is closed or reset, which is potentially disruptive and can lead to truncated content.
+If they run longer than the grace period, they are abruptly terminated when the the transport layer is closed or reset, which is potentially disruptive and can lead to truncated content.